Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The list can contain the following network interfaces:

 * ``lo``: This is the loopback interface.
-It is a local interface, used for the communication between your program and the local Brick Daemon.
+It is a local interface, used for example for the communication between your program and the local Brick Daemon.
 * ``wlan0`` : This is a WIFI interface.
 It is created if you attach a WIFI dongle to the :ref:`USB Host connector <red_brick_usb_host>`.
 * ``eth0`` : This is a Ethernet interface.
 It is created if you attach a